 Sixteen German states severed their ties to the Holy Roman Empire to form the Confederation of the Rhine under Napoleon’s protection.
 This mass defection dismantled the thousand-year-old imperial structure, forcing Emperor Francis II to abdicate his throne just weeks later and consolidating French hegemony over Central Europe.

-American forces under General William Hull seize the Upper Canadian settlement at present-day Windsor, Ontario, only …
+American forces under General William Hull seized the Upper Canadian settlement at present-day Windsor, Ontario, cros…

-American forces under General William Hull seize the Upper Canadian settlement at present-day Windsor, Ontario, only to abandon it days later after British reinforcements arrived.
-This failed occupation demoralized the American war effort in the Northwest and emboldened local Indigenous allies to intensify their resistance against U.S. expansion.
+American forces under General William Hull seized the Upper Canadian settlement at present-day Windsor, Ontario, crossing the Detroit River with a force of 2,500 men.
+Hull's timidity and fear of indigenous counterattacks led him to abandon the position just days later after British reinforcements under General Isaac Brock arrived in the region.
+This failed occupation demoralized the American war effort in the Northwest and emboldened Tecumseh's indigenous confederation to intensify their resistance against U.S. expansion.

 General William Hull led American forces across the Detroit River into Upper Canada, expecting a swift victory agains…